aspnetzero/documents/doc/Development-Guide-Core.md

 It's common to use the **soft-delete** pattern which is used to not delete an entity from database but only mark it as 'deleted'.
-So, if an entity is soft-deleted, it should not be accidently retrieved into the application.
+So, if an entity is soft-deleted, it should not be accidentally retrieved into the application.
 ABP's **data filters** make this automatically.

 In ASP.NET Zero, most entities are soft-deleted.
 See ABP's [data filter